Bachelor of Music Education

 (Kenneth Liske) Music Education Program Coordinator

 We are a vibrant community of passionate young musicians and adept professional educators helping everyone to become active music makers.
 Teaching music offers a richly rewarding career in a field with great need, and the importance of arts education in the lives of children and youth has seldom been as well understood as it is today.
+In fact, Wisconsin's present shortage of licensed teachers virtually guarantees a position for the best and brightest music educators.
 UW Oshkosh has a heritage of preparing successful teachers who make a difference in the communities they serve.
 Contact us to schedule a visit or to learn how you can join us!

 At UW Oshkosh, a complete curriculum prepares music educators in areas of professional knowledge, skill, and musicianship, within the framework of a liberal arts education.
 Bachelor of Music Education graduates are licensed by the Wisconsin Department of Public Instruction to teach PK-12 (EC-AD) choral, instrumental, and/or general music.
 All music education students complete the requirements for the general music license in complement to the instrumental or choral music license.
 This offers full preparedness and places graduates in a strong position as job seekers, since school hiring preferences favor music teacher candidates with multiple licenses and specialty areas.